angular-schule/website-articles/blog/2026-09-static-angular-ssr-trailing-slash/README.md

 The fix is surprisingly small: write `blog/my-article.html` instead of `blog/my-article/index.html`.

-Until Angular can do this on its own, the builder [`@angular-schule/prerender-format`](https://www.npmjs.com/package/@angular-schule/prerender-format) does it for Angular 22.
+Until Angular can do this on its own, the builder [`@angular-schule/prerender-format`](https://www.npmjs.com/package/@angular-schule/prerender-format) can do the job for us.

 ![Two request flows.
 Today: the browser requests /blog, the static host finds the folder blog/ and redirects to /blog/, then serves blog/index.html, and the Angular router removes the trailing slash again.
 Prerendered as blog.html: the browser requests /blog and the static host answers directly from blog.html, without a redirect.](diagram-requests.svg "Today, every direct visit takes a detour via the trailing slash.
 With blog.html, the host answers directly.")